CNBC: History

-CNBC traces its roots to the founding in 1979 of the Satellite Program Network (SPN), showing a low-budget mix of old movies and instructional and entertainment programs.
+CNBC's roots date back to the founding in 1979 of the Satellite Program Network (SPN), which showed a low-budget mix of old movies and instructional and entertainment programs.
 The channel later changed its name to Tempo Television.
 After initially signing a letter of intent to acquire Tempo, NBC opted for a deal to lease the channel's transponder in June 1988.
-On this platform, and under the guidance of Tom Rogers, the channel was relaunched on April 17, 1989, as the Consumer News and Business Channel.
+On this platform, and under the guidance of Tom Rogers, the channel was relaunched on April 17, 1989, as the Consumer News and Business Channel with Neil Cavuto anchoring this first broadcast.
 NBC and Cablevision initially operated CNBC as a 50–50 joint venture, and it was headquartered in Fort Lee, New Jersey.
 Sue Herera and Scott Cohn joined CNBC at its inception.

 CNBC had considerable difficulty getting cable carriage at first, as many providers were skeptical of placing it alongside the longer-established Financial News Network.
 By the winter of 1990, CNBC was in only 17 million homes – less than half of FNN's potential reach – despite the size of NBC, its parent.

-After an accounting scandal, FNN filed for bankruptcy protection on March 2, 1991 and put itself up for sale.
-After a bidding war with a Dow Jones & Company–Westinghouse Broadcasting consortium, CNBC was awarded FNN by a bankruptcy judge for $154.3 million on May 21, 1991 and merged the two operations.
-CNBC hired around 60 of FNN's 300-person workforce.
-Bill Griffeth and Joe Kernen, who are still with the channel, joined CNBC at that time.
+After an accounting scandal, FNN filed for bankruptcy protection on March 2, 1991, and put itself up for sale.
+After a bidding war with a Dow Jones & Company–Westinghouse Broadcasting consortium, CNBC was awarded FNN by a bankruptcy judge for $154.3 million on May 21, 1991, and merged the two operations.
+CNBC hired around 60 of FNN's 300-person workforce, including Joe Kernen who is still with the channel.
 Other former FNN's workforce were hired by Bloomberg Television.
-The deal increased the distribution of the network to over 40 million homes.
+The deal increased the distribution of the network to over 40 million homes, more than doubling its potential audience at one stroke.
 Cablevision sold its 49.5% stake in CNBC to NBC upon completion of the deal.
+CNBC adopted many elements of FNN's on-air presentation, branding its daytime programming as "CNBC/FNN Daytime" until 1992.
+CNBC added several features of FNN's on-air ticker to its own ticker.

 Roger Ailes was hired as the president of CNBC in August 1993, tasked by NBC CEO Bob Wright with turning around the struggling network.
 Ailes resigned in January 1996 due to disagreements with management including the decision by NBC management to form a joint venture with Microsoft that included the rebrand of "America's Talking" as MSNBC.
 Under the leadership of Ailes, annual revenue at CNBC rose from $43 million to $110 million.

-CNBC launched CNBC Asia, headquartered in Singapore in June 1995 and CNBC Europe, headquartered in London, in March 1996.
+In June 1995, CNBC launched the Hong Kong-based CNBC Asia, and CNBC Europe, headquartered in London, in March 1996.